tomakehurst/minimal-mistakes/_docs/proxying.md

     .trustStorePassword("mostsecret")); // Defaults to "password" if omitted
 ```

-See running-standalone for command line equivalent.
+See [Running as a Standalone Process](/docs/running-standalone) for command line equivalent.